 Note that hidden test cases will be noted with gray text and visible to reviewers, but they will not be visible to candidates.

-Leveraging Progressive Single Function Questions in Pre-Screen or Interview
+Leveraging Progressive Single Function Questions in Assessment or Interview

 Visit the article here to learn how you can leverage your progressive question in an interview.